ampl/ampl.github.io/docs/source/solvers/knitro/index.md

 # Knitro

-Artelys Knitro is an especially powerful nonlinear solver, offering a range of state-of-the-art algorithms and options for working with smooth objective and constraint functions in continuous and integer variables.
+[Artelys Knitro](https://www.artelys.com/solvers/knitro/) is an especially powerful nonlinear solver, offering a range of state-of-the-art algorithms and options for working with both smooth and discrete objective and constraint functions in continuous and integer variables.
 It is designed for local optimization of large-scale problems with up to hundreds of thousands of variables.

 [[Read More](https://ampl.com/products/solvers/solvers-we-sell/knitro/)]
 [[Options](options.md)]